 By: Spencer Israel

-This relative influx of large IPOs makes this a good time to remember the two most important dates to be aware of after a company goes public: the quiet period expiration and lockup expiration.
+This relative influx if large IPOs, and their subsequent underperformance as public companies, makes it a good time to remember the two most important dates to be aware of after a company goes public: the quiet period expiration and lockup expiration.

 In the context of IPOs, companies are subject to a quiet period both before and after the IPO date.
 For company executives, this is an SEC-mandated period of 40 days in which they are prohibited from offering new information that isn’t already available to the public via the S-1 filing.